On de Rham and Dolbeault Cohomology of Solvmanifolds: Preliminaries

-When $G$ and $\Gamma$ do not satisfy the Mostow condition, one may apply the Witte modification \cite{Witte}, which is a variation of the construction of the nilshadow.
-In general, one has that ${\mathcal A} (\Ad_G (G)) = T \ltimes U$ is not unipotent, where $T$ is a non trivial maximal torus of ${\mathcal A} (\Ad_G (G))$ and $T = T_{split} \times T_{cpt}$, where by $T_{split}$ we denote the maximal $\R$-split subtorus of $T$ and by $T_{cpt}$ the maximal compact subgroup of $T$.
+When $G$ and $\Gamma$ do not satisfy the Mostow condition, one may apply the Witte modification \cite{Witte}, which is a variation of the construction of the nilshadow due to Auslander and Tolimieri \cite{AT}.
+In general, one has that ${\mathcal A} (\Ad_G (G)) = T \ltimes U$ is not unipotent, where $T$ is a non trivial maximal torus of ${\mathcal A} (\Ad_G (G))$.
+Moreover, we have $T = T_{split} \times T_{cpt}$, where by $T_{split}$ we denote the maximal $\R$-split subtorus of $T$ and by $T_{cpt}$ the maximal compact subgroup of $T$.
 The basic idea for the construction of the nilshadow is to kill $T$ in order to obtain a nilpotent group.
-In order to do this we can define, following \cite{Witte}, a natural homomorphism $\pi: G \to T$, which is the composition of the homomorphisms:
+In order to do this we define, following \cite{Witte}, a natural homomorphism $\pi: G \to T$, which is the composition of the homomorphisms:

 and the map